Chapter Three... Where's My Hat?

 An astute observer might also notice that Outdoor Idaho had begun what some viewed as a perilous slide into dangerous territory.
 “Stay in your own lane,” said a friend who was worried that the show was getting too political.
 “Birds, bass fishing, and beautiful places is where Outdoor Idaho needs to camp out.”

-I agreed with him but only up to a point.
+I agreed with him, but only up to a point.
 Believing Idahoans to be sharp, involved, resourceful, and pragmatic, I was convinced there was a way to frame public policy issues that most Idahoans would appreciate.
 And I was determined to find that pathway.

 -30-